Skip to main content

 |

-mom working from home with her daughter sitting in her lap
+mom working at home with child on her lap

 Summer is here.
 And with it, I find myself breathing a heavy sigh of relief, followed quickly by a hesitant intake of breath.
 Relief because school is over.
 Hesitancy because, well, summer is challenging as a parent.
 And I have a special challenge, faced by many these days: I work from home.